-Whilst some programmes have been impacted by the Covid-19 pandemic, we have still made significant progress and a key achievement over the last 12 months was to undertake our bi annual stock assessment exercise.
+Some programmes have been impacted by the Covid-19 pandemic and this has reduced the number of properties meeting the Scottish Housing Quality Standard.
+Plans are in place to address this during 2022/23.
+We have still made significant progress and a key achievement over the last 12 months was to undertake our bi annual stock assessment exercise.
 This exercise has highlighted a number of housing areas and property types that require a specific focus and this will be addressed over the next 12 months.

-In terms of future investment plans we are keen to strengthen the alignment with tenant priorities and we are aware that additional focus is required in terms of planning and developing our approach to meeting climate change targets to deliver our ambition of increased tenant satisfaction with the quality of our homes.
+In terms of future investment plans, we are keen to strengthen the alignment with tenant priorities and we are aware that additional focus is required in terms of planning and developing our approach to meeting climate change targets to deliver our ambition of increased tenant satisfaction with the quality of our homes.